irtf-chair/code-of-coduct/draft-perkins-irtf-code-of-conduct.md

 inappropriate, or the repeated posting of off-topic material, on these lists and discussion forums will not be tolerated.
-Moderators will respond to harassing or disruptive behaviour with either a warning, by temporarily suspending posting rights, or after consultation with the IRTF Chair by permanently suspending posting rights for an individual, based on the seriousness and history of the behaviour.
+Moderators will respond to harassing or disruptive behaviour with either a warning, by temporarily suspending posting rights, or after approval from the IRTF Chair by permanently suspending posting rights for an individual, based on the seriousness and history of the behaviour.

 Participants who have concerns about, or wish to appeal against, a moderation decision